FATALE: BOOK TWO- THE DEVIL'S BUSINESS (Image, 2012; Softcover)

 Binding rating: 4 out of 5.
 Nice glued binding.

 Cardstock cover coating rating: 5 out of 5.
-Image trades have the same thick, waxy coating that Marvel and recent DC books have.
+Image trades have the same thick laminated coating that Marvel and recent DC books have.
 Durable enough to survive repeated handling and shelfwear.